CDP Audit

 - Primary: Your main automation account (flexible username, likely AD-backed)

-- Fallback: A secondary user on each device (username customisable in
+- Fallback: A secondary user on each device (username customizable in config.yaml, typically a local account)

 Why This Design: